Professional Certificate, Teacher Education

 The following examples show my work in developing a multi-faceted approach to assessment.

 Document and monitor progress of learning goals.
 Develop assessment protocols and materials with input from faculty.
 Make learning visible to students, parents, teachers, educational leaders, and the school community at large.
 Observe learning in classrooms, provide written feedback, and follow-up dialogue in an ongoing cycle.

-I am currently leading curriculum review and development for mathematics in the primary and middle school programs.
-This includes research on learning in mathematics, revision and implementation of written objectives, assessment and analysis of student learning, modeling teaching strategies, co-teaching and analyzing lessons, planning professional development, and providing resources.
+I lead curriculum review and development for each discipline in the primary and middle school programs.
+This includes research on learning, revision and implementation of written objectives, assessment and analysis of student learning, modeling teaching strategies, co-teaching and analyzing lessons, providing input in teacher planning sessions, organizing and providing professional development, and locating resources.